MeRichard123/MeRichard123/README.md

   - ⚡ I am a Computer Science Student at the University of Lincoln
   - 🔭 I’m currently working on becoming a better developer.
-  - 🌱 I’m currently learning Haskell
+  - 🌱 I’m currently learning Rust
   - 💡 Also currently experimenting with GraphQl
   - 💬 Want to know more about me?
 See my site/ [Blog here](https://merichard123.github.io/).
   - 📫 How to reach me: Through my [website](https://merichard123.github.io/).